FuzzyKittens/holiday-hack-challenge-2023/objectives/linux-privesc.md

 /usr/bin/simplecopy
 ```

 At first, I went down some rabbit holes trying to think of a way to exploit one of those executables, so I went on to other challenges.
 I then had an epiphany - what if I grabbed the /etc/passwd file, copied it, modified the copied version so root doesn't use /etc/shadow/ and then used simplecopy to copy it back to /etc/passwd?
-(SMH)

 Exploit:
 ```console